Asian stocks sink after China coronavirus resurgence

 China, where the pandemic began in late 2019, has reimposed travel controls after outbreaks in Beijing and other cities.
 The government is building isolation hospitals with thousands of beds in Hebei province, which abuts the capital.

-On Friday, China reported 103 new infections, the country's 11th day above 100 confirmed cases.
+On Friday, China reported 103 new infections, the country's 11th day with more than 100 confirmed cases.

 “The resurgence of cases in China, namely in the largest cities of Beijing and Shanghai, ahead of the Chinese New Year holidays is a cause of concern,” said Mizuho Bank in a report.